-He loves to drown his rice in all the spiced tomatoes juices that happens once it’s cooked.
+He loves to drown his rice in all the spiced tomatoes juices that happen once it’s cooked.
 It’s a real winner.

 It’s also minimum fuss and happens in the one pan.
 We like to serve it with rice however you could serve it with crusty bread, polenta or even pasta.